“Partituras del Balsas” CD-ROM Release

 As a sign of the growing interest of young people towards the traditional music of Tierra Caliente, Hernán Nava Velázquez, a young man who graduated from the Conservatory of the State of Mexico in 2017, will participate in two musical groups during the ceremony.
 The 26-year-old director leads the Orquesta Tradicional Calentana, a group of 40 children that rehearses in Arcelia, Guerrero, but includes members of several populations.
 Hernán also plays violin in Los Nietos de don Juan, a group of four young people from the same city.
 Although Los Nietos did not have a blood relationship with don Juan, they received his blessing when Nava began to play and formed his group.

 Anastasio will also play traditional Calentano music during the presentation.
 In some pieces Neyo and Hugo Reynoso, two of Juan’s sons, will accompany him, as will guitarist Tina Pilione, an American who studied with the Reynosos and has helped Anastasio with his transcriptions.
-The same musicians — the Calentana Traditional Orchestra, Los Nietos de don Juan and Anastasio with his accompanists — will also participate in a second celebration of the CD-ROM’s release at the El Tecolote Cultural Center in Arcelia on the morning of January 20th.
-Attendees at workshops throughout the Cuenca del Balsas will receive copies of the CD-ROM.
+The same musicians — the Calentana Traditional Orchestra, Los Nietos de don Juan and Anastasio with his accompanists — also participated in a second celebration of the CD-ROM’s release at the El Tecolote Cultural Center in Arcelia on the morning of January 20th.
+Attendees at workshops throughout the Cuenca del Balsas received copies of the CD-ROM.
 This celebration coincides with weekly workshops that take place between September and July.